Besides the classic “as expected,” one of the

 In addition, an attack could lead Western

-countries to sanction Iran’s crude oil exports
+countries to sanction Iran’s crude oil exports, which

 amount to 1.5 million barrels per day, potentially driving up gasoline prices